 1Program in Computational Biology and Bioinformatics, Yale University, New Haven, CT, USA.
 2Department of Molecular Biophysics and Biochemistry, Yale University, New Haven, CT, USA.
 3Department of Computer Science, Yale University, New Haven, CT, USA. *Correspondence to: pi@gersteinlab.org

 The emergence of collective creative enterprise is a unique feature in modern scientific research [1, 2].
-Recent example of scientific consortia include the international collaboration leading to the discovery of Higgs boson in CMS and ATLAS consortia [3, 4], and the ENCyclopedia Of DNA Elements (ENCODE) consortium annotating the human genome [5].
-Though the scientific community should not be dominated by consortium projects, many fields in science benefit by such large collaborative efforts.
+Recent examples of scientific consortia include the international collaboration leading to the discovery of Higgs boson (the CMS and ATLAS consortia) [3, 4] and the ENCyclopedia Of DNA Elements (ENCODE) consortium annotating the human genome [5].
+Though the scientific community should not be dominated by large projects, many fields in science benefit by such multi-investigator collaborative efforts.
 For instance, the 1000 Genomes consortium has generated an extensive amount of data and developed a catalog of uniformly called variants [6] for the biomedical community.
-To ensure that the scientific community can benefit from various consortium efforts, it is important to understand the connections between consortium members and researchers outside of the consortium.
+To ensure that the scientific community can benefit from these efforts, it is important to understand the connections between consortium members and researchers outside of the consortium.
 To address the issue, we examined the ENCODE and modENCODE consortia as case studies.

 Using publication data related to the ENCODE consortium [7], we identified 1,786 members and 8,211 non-members (Fig. 1).
 We constructed temporal co-authorship networks for these two groups cumulatively over a decade from 2004 to 2014 (Fig. 1A, Supplemental network methods).
 The networks visualized how the information from the consortium has diffused out through specific individuals.
 Fig. 1B shows the number of co-authorship modules along with network modularity over time [8].
-Based on this, one can see how initially the consortium members coalesced into a tightly-connected single module from 2004 to 2007 for the initial ENCODE publication, and then broke up a little, but still steadily retained a unified modular structure until 2014 for their subsequent publication rollout in 2012.
+Based on this, one can see how initially the consortium members coalesced into a tightly connected single cluster from 2004 to 2007 for the initial ENCODE publication, and then broke up a little, but still steadily retained a unified modular structure for their subsequent publication rollout in 2012.
 Conversely, the users of the ENCODE data and annotations (non-members) tended to form independent modules whose number was growing but without forming a unified structure.
 Of particular interest are a number of key individuals connecting many non-members to members (40) (Fig. 1C).
 These individuals serve as brokers between the consortium and outside researchers.
-To evaluate our findings, we compared them to a random co-authorship network as a control, whose members are biomedical researchers randomly selected from Pubmed, and did not see that it has such network characteristics; i.e., it keeps very high modularity across years (Fig. 1B).
+To evaluate our findings, we compared them to a random co-authorship network as a control, whose members are biomedical researchers randomly selected from Pubmed, and did not see that it has such network characteristics – in particular, it keeps very high modularity across years (Fig. 1B).

 As a comparison, we also analyzed another separate large scientific consortium, the Model Organism ENCyclopedia Of DNA Elements (modENCODE), which studied the genomes of two model organisms, D. melanogaster and C. elegans.
-Our investigation of the modENCODE consortium had similar results to ENCODE even though the modENCODE consortium had independent membership and publications.
+Our investigation of the modENCODE consortium revealed similar results to ENCODE even though the modENCODE consortium had independent membership and publications.
 In particular, we identified 716 members and 959 non-members and constructed temporal co-authorship networks cumulatively for the years from 2007 to 2014 (Fig. 2A).
 As before, the networks show how the information from the consortium diffused out through specific individuals.
-We found that the consortium has the similar network characterizes as ENCODE’s (Fig. 2B); i.e., initially, the consortium members formed a tightly connected single module in the first few years (2007 to 2010), and continued to maintain a generally unified modular structure in later years.
+We found that the consortium had similar network characteristics as ENCODE’s (Fig. 2B); i.e., initially, the consortium members formed a tightly connected single module in the first few years (2007 to 2010), and continued to maintain a generally unified modular structure in later years.
 On the other hand, the non-members tended to form independent modules whose numbers were increasing, but without forming a unified structure.
 We also found modENCODE brokers connecting no less than ten non-members between the consortium and outside researchers (Figs. 2C).